-Before reading the list, please bear in mind that we all make mistakes from time to time.
+Here are some relationship tips with a twist.
+Many relationships have been ruined by some of the behaviours described below.
+Before reading the list, bear in mind that we all make mistakes.
 So don’t feel guilty if you’ve only done something once or twice.
 It’s when some of the following become a habit that the problem starts.

 There is no need to beat yourself up even if you have done some the following often.
 The purpose of this post is not for you to despair, but to identify which behaviours you’d like to drop.